oooooPs/alkanes-rs-push/memory-bank/systemPatterns.md

   - Populated during normal transaction indexing
   - Used to determine which address owns an outpoint

-These table relationships are critical for the proper functioning of view functions like `protorune_holders` and `protorunes_by_address`.
+These table relationships are critical for the proper functioning of view functions like `protorunes_by_address`.
 The key insight is that different tables are populated through different paths:

 - `OUTPOINTS_FOR_ADDRESS` and `OUTPOINT_SPENDABLE_BY` are populated for ALL transactions with valid addresses
 - `RUNE_ID_TO_OUTPOINTS` is only populated for runestone transactions or when edicts are processed

+#### Indexing Process and Table Population

+The indexing process is a critical part of the ALKANES system.
+It processes Bitcoin blocks and updates the state of the ALKANES ecosystem.
+The key steps in the indexing process are:

+1. **Block Processing**: The `index_block` function processes a Bitcoin block and extracts ALKANES protocol messages.
+2. **State Management**: The indexer updates the state of the ALKANES ecosystem based on the extracted messages.
+3. **Table Population**: Different tables are populated through different paths during the indexing process.

+**Important**: Double indexing (calling `index_block` or `Protorune::index_block` multiple times for the same block) should never be done as it leads to inconsistent state and confusing test results.
+This can cause:
+- Additional tokens to be created with unexpected IDs
+- Balances to be swapped or duplicated
+- Inconsistent state between different tables

+When writing tests, ensure that you only call `index_block` once per block to maintain consistent state.

 ### 2. Alkanes and AlkaneId